Today I talked to my 96-year-old grandmother on the phone.

 “Two women were comparing pads over dinner last night,” she said.
 “One wore Poise.
 She liked hers.
 But the other lady’s pads weren’t holding so well.
 People around here have bad bladders.
 Most are well padded.
 Just something that has to be faced I guess.”

 Weird.
 We both have leaking problems, I thought.
 Maybe Poise pads will help my car.
-That visual still makes me laugh.
+That visual of Poise pads strategically positioned on top of my car still makes me laugh.
+I took a mental note to tell the mechanic about this possible solution for leaky tops.

 I love you Grandma!